Qiskit-Partners/qiskit-runtime/docs/limitations.rst

 - **Currently in private beta**

-   Qiskit Runtime is now available on the ``ibmq_qasm_simulator`` for all premium users to try out.
-Some members of the IBM Quantum Network also have system access in private beta mode.
+   The Qiskit Runtime is currently in private beta testing with premium users.
    A general release will follow after this testing is completed.

 - **Limited quantum systems available for Qiskit Runtime**